waynodiablo/Oystercard/further_javascript/guidance.md

 * How will you serve your app?
 Maybe a very simple library like :pill: [http-server](../pills/http_server.md)?

-* How will you write and run unit and functional tests?
+* How will you write and run unit and feature tests?
 Have a look at [Mocha](https://mochajs.org).

-* How will you let your functional tests interact with a realistic imitation of your app running in a web browser?
+* How will you let your feature tests interact with a realistic imitation of your app running in a web browser?
 Have a look at [Zombie.js](http://zombie.js.org).

 * How will you intercept form submissions so they don't reload the page? `form submit event` and `preventDefault` may prove useful.